HTTP API Reference Guide

 Description: Returns JSON-formatted sensor diagnostic information.

 Two lists will be returned, an active list and a log list.
-The active list contains alert-trigger alerts for currently active events.
-An alert-trigger event always has its active attribute set to true.
+The active list contains a list of currently active events.
 The number of events in the active event list is unlimited.
-All currently active alert-trigger events will be displayed in the active event list.

 Additional Information: